Completing a Well

 After the gun is lined up properly, powerful shaped explosive charges are fired (B) from the control panel in the truck…up at ground level.
 These explosives blast a hole in the steel casing and cement, up to several feet out into the rock.
 Finally, the oil and gas fluids flow into the holes and up the well to the surface (C).

 A mistake in perforating can sometimes be fixed, but fixing a bad perf is expensive, time-consuming, and does not always work.
-If a bad perforation cannot be fixed, a decision must be made: (1) Will we be able to dispose of the salt water economically?
-(2) Should we abandon the zone?
+If a bad perforation cannot be fixed, a decision must be made: (1) Will we be able to dispose of the produced salt water safely and economically?
+(2) Should we completely abandon the zone?

-After the well is perforated, it may produce naturally if the reservoir is excellent.
+After the new drilled hole is perforated, it may produce naturally…without any sort of pump…if the reservoir is excellent.
+It would then be a flowing well.
 Most of the time, though, the well must be fracked.
-During the fracking process, large amounts of fluids (such as water, carbon dioxide, or diesel oil) and other materials (such as sand or man-made proppant) are forced down the hole (in a procedure known as a frac job), thru the perforations, and into the producing zone.
-This combination of high pressure and material fill fractures the rock, creating spaces of artificial porosity and permeability.
+During the fracking process, large amounts of fluids (such as water, carbon dioxide, or diesel oil) and other materials (such as sand or man-made proppant) are forced down the hole (in a procedure known as a frac job), thru the wellbore perforations, and into the producing zone.
+This combination of high pressure and proppant material fills the new fractures in the rock, creating spaces or channels of artificially-high porosity and permeability.

 Horizontal Well Completions

-The horizontal well is completed in the same way, except the drill pipe is kicked off at a certain vertical depth, which allows the drill bit to enter the prospective formation horizontally.
-Casing is still run all the way to the bottom (it bends), and the well is perforated and fracked in the same manner as the conventional well, except the frac is likely to be larger as there is proportionally more rock to fracture.
+The horizontal well is completed in the same way as the vertical well, except the drill pipe is “kicked off” at a certain vertical depth, which allows the drill bit to enter the prospective formation horizontally.
+Casing is still run all the way to the end of the hole (the casing bends), and the well is perforated and fracked in the same manner as the conventional vertical well.
+However, the frac is likely to be much larger in a horizontal well as there is proportionally more rock to fracture.

-If the workers feel the well is capable of producing oil, a pumping unit of one type or another will be placed on the well.
+If the workers feel the well is capable of producing oil, and it does not flow naturally, a pumping unit of one type or another will be placed on the well.
 This may be a surface pump jack, a gas-lift system, or a downhole submersible pump.
+Many wells may flow naturally for several years.